-The first committee meeting is designed to introduce all members of the Advisory Committee to the student's research plan and preliminary program of study.
+- The first committee meeting is designed to introduce all members of the Advisory Committee to the student's research plan and preliminary program of study.
 This is the time when the committee may suggest additional course work for the student and provide input towards the suitability of the doctoral dissertation topic.
-The second meeting should outline the progress made in the research topic and courses taken.
+This meeting should occur by the end of the first year of study. - The second committee meeting should outline the progress made in the research topic and courses taken.
 In this meeting, the committee will decide if the student has gathered enough information to write a Prospectus and has taken all necessary classes to take the preliminary exam.
 If so, a date for both of these may be set.
 A Final Program of Study form should be completed online in Grad Status.
 If given approval by the committee, the student will then write the Prospectus (explained below) and take the written preliminary exams.
-The format for the written exam may vary by department (please check with your department's graduate coordinator) and must be discussed beforehand with the mentor and advisory committee to allow preparation by the student.
-The next committee meeting is the oral examination, which should take place at least two weeks after passing the written portion and delivering the Prospectus to the committee (see below for more details on the Prospectus, and written and oral exams).
-The student must email the Program Coordinator the time, place, and committee composition for the oral exam at least two weeks prior to the date of the exam.
-This information will be used to notify the Graduate School.
-The Graduate School will then mail the necessary forms to the student for the committee at the oral examination.
+The format for the written exam may vary by department (please check with your department's graduate coordinator) and must be discussed beforehand with the mentor and advisory committee to allow preparation by the student. - The next committee meeting should be the oral examination portion of the Comprehensive Examinations, which should take place at least two weeks after passing the written portion and delivering the Prospectus to the committee (see below for more details on the comprehensive examinations, including the Prospectus and the written and oral exams). - The student must email the Program Coordinator the time, place, and committee composition for the oral exam at least two weeks prior to the date of the exam.
+This information will be used to notify the Graduate School. - The Graduate School will then mail the necessary forms to the student for the committee at the oral examination.
 Ideally, the student will pass the written and oral exams by a unanimous decision from the advisory committee.
-Alternatively, the Graduate School allows a majority vote.
-Once the student passes both examinations, he/she becomes a doctoral candidate (Application for Candidacy form is completed online in Grad Status).
-From then on, all meetings will be planned to assess the research progress of the student and his/her suitability to write and defend the dissertation.
-Approval from the committee is needed before proceeding to the defense and only after the student has presented a comprehensive view of all original research performed in the form of a dissertation in fulfillment of the objectives outlined in the prospectus.
-A date must be set for the final defense and in accordance with Graduate School regulations.
-The student must notify the Program Coordinator at least two weeks in advance of the oral defense date.
-The last meeting is the oral defense seminar followed by the dissertation defense.
+Alternatively, the Graduate School allows a majority vote. - Once the student passes both examinations, he/she becomes a doctoral candidate (Application for Candidacy form is completed online in Grad Status).

+- Committee meetings following admission to candidacy will be scheduled to evaluate the student's research progress and their readiness to write and defend the dissertation. - Committee approval is required before proceeding to the defense.
+This approval can only be granted once the student has presented a comprehensive view of their original research in the form of a dissertation, fulfilling the objectives outlined in the prospectus. - The student must set a date for the final defense in accordance with Graduate School regulations. - The student must notify the Program Coordinator at least two weeks prior to the oral defense date.
+The final meetings will include an oral defense seminar followed by the dissertation defense.